2004 United States Grand Prix: Race

 As the safety car came in, Michael Schumacher overtook Barrichello for the lead of the race.
-On lap nine, Fernando Alonso, in a Michelin-shod Renault, crashed out from third place at the end of the main straight after his right rear tire deflated under braking.
+On lap nine, Fernando Alonso, in a Michelin-shod Renault, crashed out from third place at the end of the main straight after his right rear tyre deflated under braking.
 He lost control of the car and it crashed nose-first into the barriers along the track, destroying the front end of the Renault and some polystyrene boards at turn one.
 Double yellow flags were deployed, meaning the drivers were not allowed to overtake in that zone.
-At the end of lap ten, the Williams of Ralf Schumacher, also on Michelin tires, suffered a tire failure in turn thirteen, the only banked corner at the time in Formula One, backing the car into the wall at a ninety-degree angle.
+At the end of lap ten, the Williams of Ralf Schumacher, also on Michelin tyres, suffered a tyre failure in turn thirteen, the only banked corner at the time in Formula One, backing the car into the wall at a ninety-degree angle.
 The car skidded several hundred metres down the race track before coming to rest.
 Schumacher sat motionless in the car for two minutes, unable to talk to his team over the radio, as the radio had been smashed in the incident.
 The safety car was deployed, and most of the drivers opted to make an early pit stop.
 Michael Schumacher pitted, as did his teammate Barrichello, but Barrichello had to queue behind Schumacher, and also struggled to get going from the stop, costing him track position to Kimi Räikkönen, who also pitted.
 As he left the pit lane, David Coulthard ran over a piece of debris from Alonso's Renault.
 Michael Schumacher now led the race from Takuma Sato, Jenson Button, and Juan Pablo Montoya, none of whom had made a pit stop.
 Kimi Räikkönen was now fifth, ahead of Barrichello in sixth, Trulli in seventh place, and Olivier Panis in the last points position in eighth.

 Jenson Button's BAR retired due to a gearbox problem.